Is ZEGERID right for you? Print this valuable resource and talk to your doctor.LEARN MORE

 Most eligible patients with commercial insurance will pay only $10 for each ZEGERID prescription.
 Some restrictions apply.LEARN MORE

-There are many long-term complications of acid reflux, one of which is erosive esophagitis.
+There are many long-term complications of acid reflux disease, one of which is erosive esophagitis.

 Stomach acid belongs in the stomach.
 When the acid gets into other places in the body, problems can happen.
 Symptoms can be noticeable and the problem can be immediate—such as heartburn—or take more time to develop and be more serious, such as the condition known as erosive esophagitis.